Last Updated on August 31, 2025 by Edward Harris

 Preventive benefits, such as routine annual physicals, mammograms, and OBGYN visits are required to be included with no waiting period or out-of-pocket cost.
 This feature is often very beneficial, especially if coverage is only kept for a few months, regardless of the reason(s) the plan is terminated.
 Many diagnostic tests and services are also considered preventative, and service is provided with no out-of-pocket cost.
 Many carriers offer copays (without a deductible) on non-preventative x-rays, lab tests, and additional diagnostic tests.

 Each year, preventive benefits can be utilized.
 After an individual becomes employed, a comprehensive plan can be kept until age 65 with no risk of cancellation because of change in health.
 If the rates are quite high on a plan that is offered through a workplace, considering your own private coverage might be a possible option, although a federal subsidy may not be available unless your work plan is determined to be “affordable.”
 Guides for newly-unemployed persons are also widely available.
+Note: If at any point during the year, an employer-provided plan becomes available and is the best healthcare option, an ACA plan can be terminated without a penalty.

 Healthcare Reform Changes Continue

 Health reform changes over the last five years may have a significant impact on unemployed persons.
 COBRA options, although expensive, are still available and advisable for those with serious medical issues.
 Spouses and dependents can also qualify for COBRA.
 However, available federal subsidies during Open Enrollment each year could be a more affordable choice and should be compared.
 It is important to properly project your household income, so that the subsidy is correctly calculated.
+Otherwise, a large tax obligation could result that could impact your future eligibility for ACA tax credits.
+Re-projecting annual household income should take place any time there is a significant income or household change.

 We assist anyone who has questions regarding the best health insurance options for the unemployed.
 Feel free to view free quotes by entering your zip code at the top of the page.
 You are under no obligation and you can view plan choices at your own pace.
 If you remain jobless for an extended period of time, additional federal options may also be available.
+Obtaining new employment may also eliminate the need for private healthcare coverage.